absmach/supermq-docs/docs/blogs/v0-14-0-release.md

 We're thrilled to announce the release of Magistrala v0.14.0, packed with exciting new features and improvements that elevate your experience!
 This update marks a significant leap forward, making Magistrala even more powerful and versatile.
 Here are some of the highlights:

-- Switch to Google Zanzibar Access control approach with SpiceDB
+- Switched to Google Zanzibar Access control approach with SpiceDB
-- Implement Domains for access control
+- Implemented Domains for access control
 - Added UI as a separate service
-- Return Websocket support
+- Returned Websocket support
-- Add Invitation service
+- Added Invitation service
-- Added support for multiple MQTT message brokers
+- Expanded compatibility across various MQTT brokers
-- Added support for multiple event stores
+- Added support for numerous event stores
 - Enable Jetstream for NATS as the default event store and message broker
 - Added support for gRPC mTLS
-- Add graceful-stop for HTTP and gRPC servers
+- Added graceful-stop for HTTP and gRPC servers
 - Logical and hard entity deletion
-- Improve tracing
+- Improved tracing
-- Improve event sourcing
+- Improved event sourcing
 - Added telemetry
-- Add prometheus and grafana for metrics
+- Added prometheus and grafana for metrics
-- Upgrade InfluxDB from 1.x to 2.x
+- Upgraded InfluxDB from 1.x to 2.x
-- Upgrade Postgres to 16.1
+- Upgraded Postgres to 16.1

 This is just a glimpse of the extensive changes in v0.14.0.
 For a complete list, check out the detailed changelog [here](https://github.com/absmach/magistrala/compare/0.13.0...v0.14.0) for this [release](https://github.com/absmach/magistrala/releases/tag/v0.14.0).

 ## New Features

-### Switch to Google Zanzibar Access control approach with SpiceDB
+### Switched to Google Zanzibar Access control approach with SpiceDB

 We migrated our access control system from Ory Keto to [SpiceDB](https://github.com/authzed/spicedb).
 SpiceDB is an open-source, [Google Zanzibar](https://authzed.com/blog/what-is-zanzibar/)-inspired database system for real-time, security-critical application permissions.
 Initially, we attempted to build our access control system.
 However, we quickly recognized the inherent complexity of this task and the importance of domain expertise.
 We are confident that SpiceDB is the superior solution for our requirements.
 The PR for this change can be found [here](https://github.com/absmach/magistrala/pull/1919).

-### Implement Domains for access control
+### Implemented Domains for access control

 Magistrala now supports multi-tenancy with the introduction of domains!
 This exciting new feature allows for the separation of data and resources between different users or organizations.
 While we're still working on further refinements in future releases, we believe this marks a significant step forward for Magistrala.
 You can find the commit for this change on [GitHub](https://github.com/absmach/magistrala/commit/c294e84d2446f8b99d22e24211da171462ecdd41).